Alvin and the Chipmunks Meet Frankenstein: Plot

 The Chipmunks are performing at a theme park called Majestic Movie Studios.
 While taking a break from their concert, the Chipmunks get lost, and eventually get locked inside the park.
 They find their way to the "Frankenstein's Castle" attraction, where a real Dr. Victor Frankenstein is working on his monster.
-The monster is brought to life, and the doctor sends it in pursuit of the Chipmunks.
+The monster is brought to life, and when the boys are discovered by the doctor, sends it in pursuit of the Chipmunks; seeking to use them as potential test subjects.
 In their escape, the monster retrieves Theodore's dropped teddy bear.

 The monster follows the Chipmunks home and returns the bear to Theodore, who quickly befriends him.
 The Chipmunks teach the monster (whom Theodore has nicknamed "Frankie") how to be nicer and make friends.
-Dave goes to the park to book a concert that night to celebrate the premiere of an anticipated film.
+Dave goes to the park to book a concert that night to celebrate the premiere of an anticipated film in a attempt to get the Chipmunks their jobs back.
 Dr. Frankenstein tracks Frankie to the Chipmunks' home, and, angered at the monster's benevolence, kidnaps Alvin.
 Simon, Theodore, and Frankie hurry back to the park to rescue him.

 Dr. Frankenstein force-feeds Alvin a potion and induces a powerful electrical shock.
 Alvin is released by Frankie, and after Simon swipes the doctor's potions book, the four of them escape back into the park.
 Shortly after, the process Alvin underwent takes effect, transforming him into a zany cartoon monster.
 Alvin escapes to the premiere, causing chaos and havoc in his path.
 Using the potions book, Simon and Theodore mix an antidote using various food items from a buffet and feed it to Alvin during his rampage.
 Alvin returns to normal, and the Chipmunks go to perform their concert.

 Before the concert begins, Dr. Frankenstein attempts to transform Alvin back to his monster self, but is thwarted by Frankie, which leads to an explosion.
 After the smoke clears, Theodore introduces Frankie to the public, promising that Frankie will bring no harm if treated nicely.

-Meanwhile, Dr. Frankenstein is revealed to have been given the job of being the studio's mascot, Sammy Squirrel, much to his dissatisfaction, as he is trying to get the mascot's head off in a last-ditch effort to kidnap Alvin.
+Sometime later, everything has returned to normal for Dave and the Chipmunks, while Frankie, who has now gained the ability to speak (albeit in a high-pitch voice similar to the Chipmunks), gains a job as a backlot tour guide for Majestic Movie Studios with the boys' help.
+Meanwhile, Dr. Frankenstein is revealed to have been given the job of being the studio's mascot, Sammy Squirrel, as punishment for the chaos he caused (combined with the fact he ended up getting stuck in the suit when he attempted to wear it as a disguise), much to his dissatisfaction.